Put Content Insights and Analytics Data to Use, Directly in Umbraco.

 To learn more about the Siteimprove CMS Plugin for Umbraco, accessibility compliance, and more industry insights, join Umbraco for Codegarden 2017, from the 7th-9th of June in Odense, Denmark.

 At Codegarden, Stein Erik Skotkjerra from Siteimprove will let you in on what accessibility actually means, why it is both important and good for your business, and give you practical knowledge on how to do it right.
 In his session, Stein Erik will show you how to integrate accessibility into your organization or project, and how focusing on accessibility can boost your usability for all users.
-You will leave this session with a practical knowledge and tools that you can start applying at once.
+You will leave the session with a practical knowledge and tools that you can start applying at once.

 Take part in Codegarden 2017 and join Stein Eriks’ session as well as the many other interesting and practical Umbraco and web orientated session that will take place during the yearly 3-day Umbraco conference.
-Secure your ticket here.